swedenconnect/technical-framework/README.md

 Updates to the current version of the specification should be performed in the "october-2015-updates" branch except for any changes that need to be performed in the "Updates to the Swedish eID Framework.docx" document.

+#### Rules for updating specifications

+- Only work in the **tracked-changes** directory and make sure that MS Word's "Track changes" feature is turned on.

+- For each update to a specification that has any real meaning also make a note about it in the "Changes between versions" section of the specification.
+- Before a pull request (or commit and push) do the following:

+  + Make sure there are no misspellings or typos.
+  + Update the date on the first page of each specification that has been updated.
+  + Copy each modified file from the **tracked-changes** directory to its parent directory and change that files "highlight changes"-settings so that no changes are visible on screen or on printed documents.
+The reason for this is that the main directory of the branch should contain more readable specifications intended for public viewing.

+- If changes are made to the OASIS-document, make sure to generate a word file named `ELN-0609 - Bilaga Tekniskt ramverk - DSS Extension for Federated Signing Services.docx` before pushing an update to the remote repo.

 ## Older versions

 Older version of the specification are stored in the following branches: